WojciechMatuszewski/programming-notes/web/html.md

 - Keep in mind that **the validation error messages vary from browser to browser**.
 - Keep in mind that the **iOS keyboard does not include the comma by default**.
 This might result in a cumbersome experience for users on mobile.

-## Huge amounts of DOM nodes and the `content-visibility`
+## The magic of `content-visibility`

 > Based on [this](https://web.dev/dom-size-and-interactivity/?ck_subscriber_id=1352906140) and [this](https://web.dev/content-visibility/) blog post.

 At some point you might encounter a website where the number of the DOM nodes is huge.
 This might be a blog, this might be some other interactive site.
 But the problem is the same – the amount of the DOM nodes causes the browser to freeze when rendering the initial content.

 **If you are dealing with a list consider virtualizing the content**.
 But what if that is not possible?
 What if the content is structured in a way that makes it impossible to collect into a list?
-Luckily, the browser vendors come with some help. \*\*Enter the `content-visibility` property.
+Luckily, the browser vendors come with some help. **Enter the `content-visibility` property**.

 The **`content-visibility` is a NATIVE way to tell the browser to defer rendering some parts of the webpage to when the content enters the viewport**.
-It is like a native virtualization, but of course it does not handle all the cases that super well (but it is a built-in API that requires 0 KiB of JS to implement).
+It is like a native virtualization.
+Of course it does not handle all the cases that super well (but it is a built-in API that requires 0 KiB of JS to implement).

 You have three values to choose from.